3valley/code-your-own-adventure/README.md

 A **program** is a set of instructions that performs a task when executed (or **run**) by a computer.
 When using trinket.io, your program is in the left pane and the program’s output is on the right.

-Try typing this at the top of the left pane
+With Lesson 1 open in trinket.io, try typing this at the top of the left pane
 ```python
 print 'hello world'
 ```